reillychase/enom-ddns-updater/README.md

 5. Set Domain password
 6. Update script variables at top --
 7. set ip_check_url to a known good website which returns only your public IP address
-8. set ip_text_file location to location of file on update running server, this is where ip will be stored for checking
-9. set domain to your enom domain
+8. set domain to your enom domain
-10. set password to domain password set previously in enom dashboard
+9. set password to domain password set previously in enom dashboard

 # Warning
 This script currently has SSL verification disabled, so passwords are transmitted encrypted, however the SSL is vulnerable to a man in the middle attack if someone were to intercept the request and serve it a fake SSL.
 I have sent an email to enom support to fix the SSL errors, hopefully they will do that soon and I will update the repo with SSL verification again.